hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --num
 >
 >     Show the last num entries of the log stream.
-Target version 2.4+
->     only.
 >
 >     --organization
 >
 >     The once-off organization to use for the current operation.
-This
->     is an Application Lifecycle Service 3 option.
 >
 >     --path
 >
 >     Path of the directory holding the application files to push.
 >     Defaults to the current working directory.
 >
->     --prefix
 >
->     Put instance information before each line of a shown log file.
->     Before 2.3 only.
->
->     --prefix-logs
->
->     Alias of --prefix.
->
->     --prefixlogs
->
->     Alias of --prefix.
->
->     --source
->
->     Filter the log stream by origin stage (glob pattern).
-Target
->     version 2.4+ only.
->
 >     --space
 >
 >     The once-off space to use for the current operation, specified by
 >     name.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with
 >     --space-guid.
 >
 >     --space-guid
 >
 >     The once-off space to use for the current operation, specified by
 >     guid.
-This is an Application Lifecycle Service 3 option.
 Cannot be used together with
 >     --space.
 >
 >     --tail